Latest

 Healthcare is an exciting and rewarding industry to work in, with a variety of careers that can fit your preferred work style and location.
 Check out what’s available today!

-* Bureau of Labor Statistics (BLS), U.S. Department of Labor, Occupational Employment and Wage Statistics 2022 / Occupational Outlook Handbook 2022.
-BLS estimates do not represent entry-level wages and/or salaries.
-Multiple factors, including prior experience, age, geography market in which you want to work and degree field, will affect career outcomes and earnings.
-Herzing neither represents that its graduates will earn the average salaries calculated by BLS for a particular job nor guarantees that graduation from its program will result in a job, promotion, salary increase or other career growth.
+BLS pay estimates calculate the median annual wage for various occupations.
+Per the BLS the median wage for an occupation is: "The wage at which half of the workers in the occupation earned more than that amount, and half earned less.
+Median wage data are from the BLS Occupational Employment and Wage Statistics survey."
+Bureau of Labor Statistics (BLS), U.S. Department of Labor, Occupational Outlook Handbook 2024.
+BLS median wage estimates do not represent entry-level wages and/or salaries.
+Multiple factors, including prior experience, age, geographic market in which you want to work, and degree level and field, will affect career outcomes, including starting salary and earnings as an experienced employee.
+Herzing neither represents that its graduates will earn the median salaries calculated by BLS for a particular job nor guarantees that graduation from its program will result in a job, promotion, particular wage or salary, or other career growth.

 Get the latest news you need to know, from study hacks to interview tips to career advancement.
 Have it delivered right to your inbox biweekly.